Skip to content ↓

 Physical Development

-We will continue to provide a wide range of activities this term both indoors and outdoors – to develop the children’s physical skills.
+We provide a wide range of activities – indoor and outdoor – to develop the children’s physical skills.
 To promote fine motor skills our provision includes cutting, tracing and threading activities.
-We will be encouraging the children to hold and use equipment correctly such as scissors, pencils and cutlery.
-We will be continuing with our daily formal letter formation sessions when we will be teaching the children to form their letter correctly.
-This term we will be encouraging the children to give all fine motor tasks a go independently.
+We will be encouraging the children to hold and use equipment correctly such as scissors and pencils.
 To promote gross motor skills our provision includes the use of bikes and scooters, bats, ball, hoops and large construction blocks in our outdoor area.
-We will introduce our formal PE lessons in the second half of the term, which will include simple movement skills and developing a sense of safety in physical activities.
+We will also be encouraging the children to join in ring and parachute games.
+In the latter part of the Autumn term, we will be exploring key stills within PE lessons, like being able to negotiate spaces and direction.
+We will also use some fine motor skills within our Forest School sessions, to manipulate and collect natural objects.